pi-star-2025/pi_star/mountain_breath.md

 Leaves and roots help explain what the individual "souls" think of a tree's particular 8/5 message.

-The leaves are the actual social opinions (the lines of the leaves and patterns), whereas the the roots explain the details of these indivdual opinions, based on how nurients pump through the forks of the plant.
+The leaves are the actual social opinions (the lines of the leaves and patterns), whereas the roots explain the details of these indivdual opinions, based on how nurients pump through the forks of the plant.

 At first the opinions came from just the earth itself and other plants; but then from more complex flowers, insects, animals, humans, and civilizations.